artemmavrin/logitboost/README.rst

   python -m pip install logitboost

-Make sure your Python version is at least 3.6 (LogitBoost was developed using Python 3.7).
+This project was developed in Python 3.7, but it should work with Python 2.7 and earlier Python 3 versions.

 References
 ----------